anu3dev/full-stack-project-with-spring-and-typescript/README.md

     - `*` -> values will be collected from user.

 - General login flow:-
-  - login will done using user and password.
+  - login will be done using user and password, all the approved comnany will be displayed in login page dropdown.
   - If credentials matches, AccessToken will be stored to session storage, this token will be used for authorization and authenication.
   - If token is not present or unauthorized/expired, user will be redirected to login page.